Revolver (Beatles album): Studio aesthetic

-The sessions for Revolver furthered the spirit of studio experimentation evident on Rubber Soul.
+The sessions for Revolver furthered the spirit of studio experimentation that was evident on Rubber Soul.
 With the Beatles increasingly involved in the production of their music, Martin's role as producer had changed to one of a facilitator and collaborator, whereby the band now relied on him to make their ideas a reality.
-According to Rodriguez, Revolver marked the first time the Beatles integrated studio technology into the "conception of the recordings they made".
+According to Robert Rodriguez, Revolver marked the first time the Beatles integrated studio technology into the "conception of the recordings they made".
 He views this approach as reflective of the group's waning interest in live performance before crowds of screaming fans, "in favor of creating soundscapes without limitation" in a studio environment.
 For the first time at EMI Studios, the company's four-track tape machines were placed in the studio's control room, alongside the producer and balance engineer, rather than in a dedicated machine room.
-The Beatles' new recording engineer on the project was nineteen-year-old Geoff Emerick, whom author and critic Ian MacDonald describes as an "English audio experimentalist" in the tradition of Joe Meek.
+The Beatles' new recording engineer on the project was nineteen-year-old Geoff Emerick, whom the critic Ian MacDonald describes as an "English audio experimentalist" in the tradition of Joe Meek.
 Emerick recalled that no preproduction or rehearsal process took place for Revolver; instead, the band used the studio to create each song from what was often just an outline of a composition.
 Speaking shortly before the start of the sessions, Lennon said that they had considered making the album a continuous flow of tracks, without gaps to differentiate between each song.

 The group's willingness to experiment was also evident in their dedication to finding or inventing sounds that captured the heightened perception they experienced through hallucinogenic drugs.
 The album made liberal use of compression and tonal equalisation.
 Emerick said that the Beatles encouraged the studio staff to break from standard recording practices, adding: "It was implanted when we started Revolver that every instrument should sound unlike itself: a piano shouldn't sound like a piano, a guitar shouldn't sound like a guitar."

 In their search for new sounds, the band incorporated musical instruments such as the Indian tambura and tabla, and clavichord, vibraphone and tack piano into their work for the first time.
 The guitar sound on the album was more robust than before, through the use of new Fender amplifiers; the choice of guitars, which included Harrison using a Gibson SG as his preferred instrument; and the introduction of Fairchild 660 limiters for recording.
 With no expectations of being able to re-create their new music within the confines of their live shows, the Beatles increasingly used outside contributors while making the album.
 This included the band's first use of a horn section, on "Got to Get You into My Life", and the first time they incorporated sound effects extensively, during a party-style overdubbing session for "Yellow Submarine".